kubewarden/kubewarden.io/content/blog/2022/10/kubewarden_1_3_release.md

 [verifying image signatures](https://artifacthub.io/packages/kubewarden/verify-image-signatures/verify-image-signatures).

-Starting from the 1.3.0 release, Kubewarden can handle Sigstore signatures produced using a PKCS11 tokens, like hardware security modules (HSM) and smart cards.
+Starting from the 1.3.0 release, Kubewarden can handle Sigstore signatures produced using a PKCS11 token, like hardware security modules (HSM) and smart cards.

 This has been made possible by the work done by members of the Kubewarden team